kynetiv/php_pdo_sqlcipher/examples/USAGE.md

-#### General Usage Example
+#### General Usage Example for pdo_sqlcipher
-In general you can use much like `pdo_sqlite` extension.
+In general you can use this extension much like `pdo_sqlite` extension.
 Only difference is that we've modified the namespace from `sqlite` to `sqlcipher`.

-So a typical connection to the pdo_sqlcipher extension may look something like:
+So a typical connection to the `pdo_sqlcipher` extension may look something like:

 ```php
 $key = 'my-sqlite-key';